Fish Sticks Recipe (Thai)

 - -Mix all the ingredients in a bowl and set aside for at least 15 minutes (for the cucumber to pickle).

 - For the fish cakes:

-- - In a food processor, add all the ingredients for the fish sticks and blend until the mixture becomes a paste - For 10 seconds or so.
-Be careful not to over blend!
+- - In a food processor, add all the ingredients for the fish sticks and blend until the mixture becomes a paste - about 10 seconds.
+Be careful not to over blend.